Hawasandra1/AI-Financial-Advisor/README.md

 Deployment
 Deploy your app using Vercel for easy integration with Next.js:

-Vercel Deployment Guide
+### Vercel Deployment Guide:
-Roadmap
-Future features to be added:

-Multi-currency support
-Budget tracking and management tools
-Integration with third-party financial APIs (banks, credit services, etc.)
-Advanced data analytics and reporting features
-Learn More
+Learn More:
-Next.js Documentation
+- Next.js Documentation
-Shadcn UI
+- Shadcn UI
-Drizzle Documentation
+- Drizzle Documentation
-OpenAI API
+- OpenAI API

 ## Contact:
 For questions or collaboration inquiries, please reach out to hawasandra.m@gmail.com